system76/docs/_articles/upgrade.md

 # Do I need to upgrade?

 The choice to upgrade depends on how you're using your computer.
 Ubuntu has two versions.
-The first type is designed for long-term use as a "daily driver."
-These are known as LTS, or Long Term Support releases, since they receive updates for 5 years.
-The second type is designed for those who like having the latest and greatest.
-These are known as Standard releases.
+The first type, **LTS** is designed for long-term use as a "daily driver."
+LTS stands for "Long Term Support" since they receive updates for 5 years.
+The second type, **Standard**, is designed for those who like having the latest and greatest.

 For many users, the LTS release is the best option, combining regular updates with a strong foundation.
 Users who are interested in new and interesting features can choose the Standard releases, which have a shorter lifespan.

 # What versions of Ubuntu are available?

-A current list of Ubuntu releases [can be found here.](https://wiki.ubuntu.com/Releases)
+A current list of Ubuntu releases can be found here on the [Ubuntu wiki](https://wiki.ubuntu.com/Releases).

 ## Preparing for the upgrade

 First, we recommend having Ubuntu installation media (i.e. a DVD or USB drive) handy before starting any upgrades in case something goes wrong.
 You'll need to download a copy of Ubuntu from [ubuntu.com](http://www.ubuntu.com/download/desktop).

-### - Create install media -
+### Create install media

 Create an Installation USB Drive  | Create an Installation DVD
 --------------------------------- | ---------------------------